Best Places to Stargaze in Branson

 - Table Rock Lake

 - There are a few good places to pull off and spend some time by the water with a blanket and a pair of binoculars.
-Check out the Peninsula Lookout across from Moonshine Beach, Dewey Short Visitor Center, State Park Marina, Chateau on the Lake, and Shepherd of the Hills Fish Hatchery.
+Check out the Peninsula Lookout across from Moonshine Beach, Dewey Short Visitor Center, State Park Marina, and Chateau on the Lake.
 Some of these places have gates that close late in the evening, so be sure to check their hours and not get locked inside.

 - Big Cedar Scenic Loop